MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-monitor-alerts-v0.md

 **`ResourceGroupName`** - **Resource Group**<br>
 `string`.
 Required.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Select the Azure Resource Group that contains the Azure resource where you want to configure an alert.
+Selects the Azure Resource Group that contains the Azure resource where you want to configure an alert.
 <!-- :::editable-content-end::: -->
 <br>